My Growth-Focused SIPP Has Four Risk Sleeves

 It is not a bucket for every exciting small company.
 The rule is stricter: they must have revenue, be profitable, and show strong signs of growth.
 The technical setup matters too.
 Entry and add points should come from early- to mid-stage bases where the risk is defined.

-When this part of the portfolio is fully working, combined risk from entry to stop could be 10-20%.
+When this part of the portfolio is fully working, combined risk from entry to stop loss could be 10-20%.
 The difference is that the risk is attached to operating businesses with revenue, profit, and growth, not to speculative stocks where the risk set is more binary and less controllable.

 Bitcoin Proxies